-Stanford Pre-Collegiate Studies offers Stanford AI4ALL, a three-week residential program for young women in grade 9 that aims to increase gender diversity in computer science.
+SAIL offers Stanford AI4ALL, a three-week online program for young women in grade 9 that aims to increase gender diversity in computer science.
 This program will continue to be based in the Stanford Artificial Intelligence Laboratory, but with a new, updated curriculum developed by AI4ALL, a nonprofit organization dedicated to training the next generation of AI researchers.
 Both SAILORS and AI4ALL were founded by Dr. Fei-Fei Li (Stanford University) and Dr. Olga Russakovsky (Princeton University), two world-renowned AI researchers dedicated to expanding access to their field.

 Stanford AI4ALL Application Information

-Stanford AI4ALL seeks motivated young women in grade 9 to participate in a life-changing, three-week residential summer program next year.
-For program dates and application details, please come back in the next few weeks, the application link will be posted in the site.
+Stanford AI4ALL seeks motivated young and eager students in grade 9 to participate in a life-changing, three-week online summer program.
+For application details, please come back in the next few weeks, the application link will be posted in the site.

 Financial aid is available.

 The aim of the Logic for All project is to bring Logic education to secondary schools across the country.
 Our work on this project includes research on the foundations of logic, the development of innovative educational materials and educational technology, and the use of these innovations in traditional courses, MOOCs, and summer camps for high school students and high school teachers.
-See http://intrologic.stanford.edu for details.
+For more information, please visit http://intrologic.stanford.edu.